andrepxx/location-visualizer/README.md

 ## Exchanging data with location-visualizer

 Please refer to [our documentation of data formats](doc/data-formats.md) if you want to exchange location and / or activity data with *location-visualizer*.

+If you want to implement a client interfacing with *location-visualizer*, for example for continuously uploading coordinate data, then, in addition to the data format specification referenced above, please also refer to the [protocol specification](doc/communications-protocol.md).
+Note that the *location-visualizer* project already provides implementations for both a web-based UI client (supplied by the server) and a command-line client.

 ## Q and A